Research team

 Project summary

 Air pollution is recognised as a cause of morbidity but its longer-term and cumulative effects on health are less established.
 In New Zealand, persistent health inequities exist for Māori who are exposed to poorer environments than non-Māori.
-Using prospective longitudinal data from a large birth cohort of New Zealanders (n=1,265) we will examine relations between the extent of air pollution exposure from conception to age 40 years and a range of physical (e.g. respiratory disease) and mental health (e.g. depression) and socioeconomic (e.g. education) outcomes.
-We hypothesise that higher levels of exposure will be associated with poorer outcomes.
-Exposure is assessed at: conception (1975/76); early-childhood (1981/82); early-adulthood (2001 and 2006); and mid-adulthood (2016).
+Using prospective longitudinal data from a large birth cohort of New Zealanders (n=1,265) we examined relations between the extent of air pollution exposure from conception to age 40 years and a range of physical (e.g. respiratory disease) and mental health (e.g. depression) and socioeconomic (e.g. education) outcomes.
+We hypothesised that higher levels of exposure were associated with poorer outcomes.
+Exposure was assessed at: conception (1975/76); early-childhood (1981/82); early-adulthood (2001 and 2006); and mid-adulthood (2016).
 This research advances scientific and public health understanding of the health and socioeconomic impacts of air pollution exposure over the lifecourse.
-It will also inform cross-sectoral policies on the environmental determinants of health and historical causes of inequity.
+It also informs cross-sectoral policies on the environmental determinants of health and historical causes of inequity.